lijxug/lijxug.github.io/source/_drafts/Use-Travis-CI-for-autoupdating-GitHub-pages.md

 ---
 title: Use Travis CI for autoupdating GitHub pages
 date: 2017-07-13 15:02:38
-tags: ci NexT
+tags:
+    - Travis CI
+    - github
+categories:
-categories: memo
+    - memo
 ---

 >The idea that use Travis CI to autoupdate GitHub pages is based on a post of IIssNan who also built NexT, the great theme that I am using.